Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 1. Cook Pasta: Bring a large pot of heavily salted water to a boil.
 Once boiling, add pasta and cook according to package directions until al dente.

 2. Saute Garlic & Shallot: While the pasta cooks, add the olive oil to a skillet over medium-low heat.
-Once hot, add shallots and garlic.
+Once hot, add shallots, garlic and season with salt and pepper.
 Cook until softened, about 4-5 minutes.
-Season with a generous pinch of salt and pepper.

-3. Blend Sauce: Transfer the shallots and onions to a blender.
+3. Blend Sauce: Transfer the shallots and garlic to a blender.
 Add the roasted red peppers, cannellini beans, nutritional yeast and almond milk.
 Blend until smooth.
 Season with salt and pepper to taste.

 4. Mix Pasta and Sauce: Drain the pasta then return to the pot.
 Pour the roasted red pepper sauce into the pot and toss with pasta until well combined.